jrezai/lvnauth/README.md

 - **Create non-linear visual novels**: Branch your stories off based on the viewer's choices.
 Linear visual novels can also be created.

+- **Camera controls**: Use zooming and panning to direct the viewer's focus, build tension, and make your scenes more interesting.

 ### Other features: